Sniper711/DL-Beginners-NVIDIA-GPU-accelerated-Platform-in-an-instant/README.md

    ![](/photo/Picture3a.png)
    4. It will show a link, right click mouse to open that link with Firefox.
    ![](/photo/Picture3b.png)
    5. It's Jupyter Notebook, now you can start Deep Learning coding with NVIIDA GPU Accelerations.
+   ![](/photo/Picture3c.png)
    Congratulations!
-   ![](/photo/Picture3c.png)
+You are all set to go.

 ___
-One-time works hereunder
+**`One-time works hereunder`**
 ___

 # Step by Step https://drive.google.com/open?id=1Ej6yEKNOf5cP-3wNcayEGJ_BN4GpzYGz